VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

 ### `.format_on_save({opts})`

-Setup autoformat on save using [vim.lsp.buf.format()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.format()).
+Setup autoformat on save.
 This will to allow you to associate a language server with a list of filetypes.

 Keep in mind it's only meant to allow one LSP server per filetype, this is so the formatting is consistent.